 Even the most dedicated employee will benefit from time away from the office, whether they spend it chilling on the beach, playing with the kids or chasing an adrenaline rush.

 Mentally and physically refreshed, team members return to the office better able to reach their potential.

-Taking planned leave can reduce the amount of unplanned absences that your team takes.
+Taking planned leave can reduce the number of unplanned absences that your team takes.
 There are two ways that this happens.

 Firstly, workers who have had time off on a regular basis generally suffer less sickness.
 Taking a step away from work improves both physical and mental health, leading to lower levels of sickness.

-Secondly, staff who are encouraged to think ahead about their leave are better placed to plan for events such as school holidays, or to book in personal days.
-This will reduce the need for those last minute days off that disrupt performance and productivity.
+Secondly, staff who are encouraged to think ahead about their leave are better placed to plan for events such as school holidays or to book personal days.
+This will reduce the need for those last-minute days off that disrupt performance and productivity.

 To read more about this, see our previous article on helping employees maintain a work-life balance.